gbif/hp-north-america/_posts/2021-06-22-june-regional-meeting.md

 categories: ["Regional Meeting"]
 lang: en
 lang-ref: NA-Regional-Jun2021
-background: "{{site.data.images.MarginedWhite.src}}"
+background: "{{site.data.images.NicholsPricklyPear.src}}"
-imageLicense: "{{site.data.images.MarginedWhite.caption}}"
+imageLicense: "{{site.data.images.NicholsPricklyPear.caption}}"
 ---

 Greetings!
 We will be holding a North America Regional Meeting next week in association with the GBIF Global Nodes Meeting. **Our regional breakout session is scheduled for Wednesday, 30 June, at 16:00 UTC.** We invite all North America stakeholders to attend our regional meeting via Zoom: https://ucph-ku.zoom.us/j/68021776070

 We hope to see you there!